tinalexander/tinalexander.github.io/notes/2024/06-june.md

 # June 10, 2024

+## Utah agriculture department on FDA's raw milk letter

+- **Source:** emailed statement
+- **Attribution:** Utah Department of Agriculture and Food spokesperson
+- **Date:** received June 10, 2024

+> There have been no confirmed cases of H5N1 in dairy cattle in Utah.
+Currently, there are no restrictions on the sale of raw milk in Utah related to H5N1.
+UDAF will maintain our existing testing requirements for all dairy products, including raw milk.
+Though UDAF doesn't specifically test for H5N1 in raw milk, if somatic cell counts exceed 400k, samples will be sent to a lab at Utah State University for additional testing.
+UDAF supports the FDA's recommendations and continues to advise individuals who choose to consume raw milk and raw milk products to heat these products to 165° for at least 15 seconds before consuming to reduce health risks associated with raw milk and raw milk products.

 ## Minnesota agriculture department on FDA's raw milk letter and H5N1 in cows

 - **Source:** emailed statement